behemot-biz/bokashi/README.md

 ### Wireframes

-I chose to use figma for wirefrane and prototyping.
-This is also where I wrote most of the textual content to make sure it all works together.
+I chose to use figma for wireframe and prototyping.
+This is also where I wrote most of the textual content to make sure it all works together with the layout.
 As you can see in the image below some design elements has changed, but most is staying true in the deployed version.
 <details>
 <summary>View the Prototype document (image of)</summary>